microsoft/code-with-engineering-playbook/Engineering/CICD.md

 **Azure Pipelines**

 Our tooling at Microsoft has made setting up integration and delivery systems like this easy.
-If you are unfamiliar with it, take a few moments now to read through [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) (Previously VSTS) and for a practical walkthrough of how this works in practice, one example you can read through is [CI/CD on Kubernetes with VSTS](https://medium.com/@timfpark/application-ci-cd-on-kubernetes-with-visual-studio-team-services-ccacecdea8a5).
+If you are unfamiliar with it, take a few moments now to read through [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) (Previously VSTS) and for a practical walkthrough of how this works in practice, one example you can read through is [CI/CD on Kubernetes with Azure DevOps](https://medium.com/@timfpark/application-ci-cd-on-kubernetes-with-visual-studio-team-services-ccacecdea8a5).

 **Jenkins**